UrsSchmidt/mixdown/docs/language.md

 `phi(delta)`
 **delta**: The phase delta, usually a frequency.
 Increments phi by (delta times tau divided by the sample rate), mods it by tau and returns the new value for phi.
-Not a real function.
+This function has side-effects.
 **Example**:
 `sin(phi(A4));`